moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

         - The "Compression" tab and select "Very high quality, very low compression factor".
         - The "App name" tab, select the second option and add the name of your project.

-    4. Press the button to generate the favicons and HTML code.
+    4. Press the button to generate the favicon package and HTML code.
 Once the package is ready, download it and save the HTML code.

 2. Add the files to the `public/favicons` folder